Estimated reading time: 9 minutes

 Thirdly, it will make working together more comfortable and enjoyable for both of you.

-Before you speak to your employer about your treatment for depression, it would be a good idea to talk with a professional.
+Before you speak to your employer about your treatment for depression.
+It would be a good idea to talk with a professional.
 A mental health professional can help guide and support the conversation and also provide support during and after treatment.

 Additionally, do not take antidepressant medication (like Tricyclic antidepressants) without consulting your doctor.
 In addition, antidepressant medication can help to improve your mood and make you more productive at work.
 Additionally, antidepressants can reduce thoughts of suicide and depressive symptoms in general.